HimoriK/book/src/ch01-01-installation.md

 ## Installation

-The first step is to install Rust.
-We’ll download Rust through `rustup`, a command line tool for managing Rust versions and associated tools.
-You’ll need an internet connection for the download.
+Download Rust through `rustup`, a command line tool for managing Rust versions and associated tools.
+You’ll need internet for the download.

 > Note: If you prefer not to use `rustup` for some reason, please see the
 > [Other Rust Installation Methods page][otherinstall] for more options.

-The following steps install the latest stable version of the Rust compiler.
-Rust’s stability guarantees ensure that all the examples in the book that compile will continue to compile with newer Rust versions.
-The output might differ slightly between versions because Rust often improves error messages and warnings.
-In other words, any newer, stable version of Rust you install using these steps should work as expected with the content of this book.
+Any newer, stable version of Rust you install using these steps should work as expected with the content of this book.

 > ### Command Line Notation
 >
-> In this chapter and throughout the book, we’ll show some commands used in the
+> Throughout the book, some commands are used in the
 > terminal.
 Lines that you should enter in a terminal all start with `$`.
 You
 > don’t need to type the `$` character; it’s the command line prompt shown to
 > indicate the start of each command.
 Lines that don’t start with `$` typically